Mark Andrews Player Prop Bets for NFL Week 13 | Baltimore vs. Pittsburgh 12/5/2021

 Matchup vs. Pittsburgh

-- Andrews' 27.8 receiving yards per game in his five matchups against the Steelers are 27.7 fewer than his over/under for Sunday's game.
+- Andrews is averaging 27.8 receiving yards per game in five career matchups against the Steelers, 27.7 fewer than his receiving yards prop bet over/under for Sunday's game (55.5).

 Recent Performances

-- In last week's matchup with the Browns, Andrews caught four passes for 65 yards (16.2 yards per catch) and scored one touchdown while being targeted 10 times.
+- Andrews put together a 65-yard performance against the Browns last week on four catches (16.2 yards per catch) while being targeted 10 times and scoring one touchdown.

-- In his last three games, Andrews has caught 18 passes on 28 targets for 201 yards and two touchdowns, averaging 67.0 yards per game.
+- Over his last three outings, Andrews' 18 grabs (on 28 targets) have led to 201 receiving yards (67.0 per game) and two touchdowns.

 Andrews' Baltimore Teammates